smeinscher/ZeroShop/documentation/study_design.md

 	+ Checking out
 2. Goals
 	+ Navigation
-		* The user will be able to navigate to any item within three clicks.
+		* The user will be able to navigate to any item within three clicks and within 5 seconds.
-		* The user will be able to acess the cart from any page with one click.
+		* The user will be able to acess the cart from any page with one click and within 3 seconds
 	+ Registration
 		* The user will be able to register an account without encourntering any errors.
 		* The user will be able to log-out of the site without losing thier place.